Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/SpurConversion.md

 You can start the new image and update again, to have an updated non-Spur image.
 Or you can run the Spur bootstrap on it, and then start it with a Spur 32bit VM to have an updated Spur image."
 - Accept it
 - In addition to your original image, now you have Cuis4.2-2882-SpurReady.image .
 This image is ready to be converted to Spur by the Spur bootstrap process developed by OpenSmalltalk to migrate to Spur images of the Cuis, NewSpeak, Squeak and Pharo dialects.

+### Step 2 - Run Spur bootstrap on Cuis ###

 To make the conversion reproducible, in the SqueakSpurVMMakerImage directory we included the very Squeak VMMaker development image we used to convert Cuis.
 It was built following http://www.mirandabanda.org/cogblog/build-image/ .
 If you want to contribute to OpenSmalltalk VM development, you'd use the latest from https://github.com/OpenSmalltalk .
 Start the VMMaker image (using a spur 32 bit VM):
 ```
 cogspurlinuxht/squeak Cuis-Smalltalk-Dev/SqueakSpurVMMakerImage/SpurVMMaker.image
 ```